 Do not believe the articles that say a couple can easily live in Boquete for $1,000 per month.
 But if you are prepared, it is an easy place to live.
 And it is an easy place to make life-long friends.
 We highly recommend you check out Boquete.

 Eventually, we got “itchy feet” and wanted to travel.
+(This is another very good reason to rent!)
 Our friends Eric and Wanda were planning a month-long trip to Peru, Argentina, and Ecuador, and we asked if we could tag along.
 Eric sent us his Excel spreadsheet!
 Fortunately for us, they said yes.
 So off we went to South America.

 Next stop – Machu Picchu.
 Please leave a comment with your thoughts about this article.
 And let us know about other topics you would like to see here.